Shire of Central Goldfields

-Central Goldfields Shire is a local government area in Victoria, Australia, located in the central part of the state.
-It covers an area of 1533 km2 and, in June 2018 had a population of 13,209.
+Shire of Central Goldfields is a local government area in Victoria, Australia, located in the central part of the state.
+It covers an area of 1533 km2 and, in August 2021 had a population of 13,483.
 It includes the towns of Bealiba, Carisbrook, Dunolly, Maryborough and Talbot.
-It was formed in 1995 from the amalgamation of the City of Maryborough, most of the Shire of Tullaroop, and parts of the Shire of Bet Bet and Shire of Talbot and Clunes.

-The Shire is governed and administered by the Central Goldfields Shire Council; its seat of local government and administrative centre is located at the council headquarters in Maryborough, it also has a service centre located in Talbot.
+The Shire is governed and administered by the Central Goldfields Shire Council; its seat of local government and administrative centre is located at the council headquarters in Maryborough.
+It also has a service centre located in Talbot.
 The Shire is named after the region having historically been a major goldfields region in central Victoria.

+History

+The Shire of Central Goldfields was formed in 1995 from the amalgamation of the City of Maryborough, the vast bulk of the Shire of Tullaroop, the western half of the Shire of Bet Bet and the northern half of Shire of Talbot and Clunes.

 Council

 Current composition

-The council is composed of four wards and seven councillors, with four councillors elected to represent the Maryborough Ward and one councillor per remaining ward elected to represent each of the other wards.
+The council is composed of seven single member wards.

-In August 2017 the elected council members of the Central Goldfields Shire were removed from office by the Victorian Government.
-This removal was facilitated due to financial mismanagement.
-Three administrators were then appointed by Natalie Hutchins the then Local Government Minister to replace the council until the 2020 local government elections.
-The three administrators are: Noel Harvey OAM, The Hon Hugh Delahunty, and Karen Douglas.

-Councillors elected at the 2020 election are:
+Councillors elected at the 2024 election are: